Glossary

 Auxiliary verb

-Hilfsverb; auxiliary verbs are the verbs habento have, seinto be and werdento become and are used when forming compound tenses and the passive
+Hilfsverb; the auxiliary verbs are: habento have, seinto be and werdento become.
+They form the compound tenses and the passive.

 (compare: Full verb)